A Practical Guide for Innovation and Impact

 Knowledge that is not owned becomes:

-Knowledge ownership refers to the authority, responsibility, and accountability for creating, maintaining, using, and sharing knowledge assets within an organization.
+Knowledge ownership refers to the authority, responsibility, and accountability for creating, maintaining, using, and sharing knowledge assets within a firm.

-In practice, when firms ask “who owns knowledge?”, they are really asking:
+In practice, when one asks “who owns knowledge?”, they are really asking:

 Who is responsible for keeping knowledge current?